D1ang/EL1TE/README.md

 ### Acknowledgements

-The Parallax Scrolling effect was found on w3schools.com [link](https://www.w3schools.com/howto/howto_css_parallax.asp) by advice.
+- The Parallax Scrolling effect was found on w3schools.com [link](https://www.w3schools.com/howto/howto_css_parallax.asp) (by mentor advice)

-Fixing the card-decks responsiveness [link](https://stackoverflow.com/questions/48406628/bootstrap-align-button-to-the-bottom-of-card)
+- Fixing the card-decks responsiveness [link](https://stackoverflow.com/questions/48406628/bootstrap-align-button-to-the-bottom-of-card)

-The following site [link](https://www.mbsportswear.nl/) was used as an insparation for the navigation bar and blue "call to action" box.
+- The following site [link](https://www.mbsportswear.nl/) was used as an insparation for the navigation bar and blue "call to action" box.